United States congressional staff edits to Wikipedia

 Some edits to the online encyclopedia Wikipedia by staff of the United States Congress have created controversy, notably in early to mid-2006.
 Several such instances, such as those involving Marty Meehan, Norm Coleman, Conrad Burns, and Joe Biden, received significant media attention.
 Others, such as those involving Gil Gutknecht, were reported but received less widespread coverage.
 Biographical information on various politicians was edited by their own staff to remove undesirable information (including pejorative statements quoted, or broken campaign promises), add favorable information or "glowing" tributes, add negative information to opponents' biographies, or replace the article in part or whole by staff-authored biographies.

 Background

 On January 27, 2006, The Sun of Lowell, Massachusetts, published an article entitled "Rewriting History Under the Dome", which revealed the editing by Congressional staff members of Representative Marty Meehan's Wikipedia entry.

-Matt Vogel, Meehan's chief of staff, said that he had authorized an intern in July to replace existing Wikipedia content with a staff-written biography of the lawmaker.

-Further investigation by Wikipedia editors discovered over a thousand allocated to either the House of Representatives or the Senate.
+Meehan's chief of staff Matt Vogel stated that he had "authorized an intern in July to replace existing Wikipedia content with a staff-written biography of the lawmaker".
+Further investigation by Wikipedia editors discovered over a thousand edits by IP addresses allocated to either the US House of Representatives or the US Senate.
 Wikipedia editors found that most of the edits were considered to be in good faith, but a minority of edits were considered improper.
 At least one of the addresses involved was prohibited from further editing.

 Yesterday's story, "Rewriting history under the dome," accurately reported that in July of 2005 an intern in my office responsible for updating my biography also updated my online Wikipedia entry.
 I did not know that this change was being made at the time and was only made aware of it yesterday when informed that The Sun had inquired about it.
 Though the actual time spent on this issue amounted to 11 minutes, according to server logs, I do not consider it time well spent or approve of it in any way. ...
 It was a waste of energy and an error in judgment on the part of my staff to have allowed any time to be spent on updating my Wikipedia entry.
 I thank The Sun for bringing it to my attention.